archana1998/Gradient-Ascent_FK-GRiD/README.md

  - 5 clustering algorithms were tested and evaluated using the Silhouette coefficient and K means clustering gave us the best results
  - We took the largest cluster to be a representation of the most popular/trending styles of clothes and the smallest clusters to be a representation of what isn't popular
  - This can be tested by running `clustering_script.py`

+### Running instructions
+1) Create an environment with all the packages and libraries specified in the "requirements" section
+2) Download the "Zipped_final.zip" folder from here - https://drive.google.com/file/d/1WI95J600swejVn2-6vzhFRuxKfZa_gQh/view?usp=sharing
+3) Download the encoder model from here - https://drive.google.com/file/d/1_ZRFLLusck_1waFl703PK0oDas7NWo0n/view?usp=sharing
+4) Download the PM predictor model from here - https://drive.google.com/file/d/1QiyeRfWD18GAdJl-lUMxjvp6LF_amTl1/view?usp=sharing
+5) Run `clustering_script.py` to replicate the clustering step and to visualise trends and lags in selected images from different sites
+6) Run `pm_predictor_script.py` to calculate the expected PM of any input image given to the model

+Note: These instructions are intended to get someone up and running with the application quickly and easily, alternatively you can choose to scrape data and train models from scratch using the respective scripts available in the repo